devsu/docker-tao/README.md

 Thanks to [Open Assessment Technologies](https://www.taotesting.com/about-us/) for the awesome work, and for sharing it with the world.

-The `php-fpm` and `nginx` images were heavily inspired on https://github.com/Alroniks/docker-tao.
+The `php-fpm` and `nginx` images were inspired on https://github.com/Alroniks/docker-tao.

 This repo is maintained by Devsu, and it's used to take assessments to [find the best software developers](https://devsu.com/about-us/) for the US market.